colin-gourlay/sundown-sessions/src/content/releases/s/simple-minds/reel-to-real-cacophony/index.md

 ---
 ## About

-Reel To Real Cacophony is a release by Simple Minds released in 1979.
-It has been featured on 1 Sundown Sessions show.
-Featured tracks include Changeling.
+*Reel To Real Cacophony* earns its place in the Sundown Sessions catalogue through “Changeling”, a selection that offers a direct route into Simple Minds's work.

+Heard in the context of the full release, “Changeling” is an invitation to explore beyond the track featured on the show.

 ## Tracks Featured on Sundown Sessions

 - Changeling